ironboy/mongoosy/README.md

 ### Example
 Just a basic example - you can do so much more since you have all of Mongoose available - population and other advanced queries...

-**Note**: As you can see below we are asking for the property *.js* in our *console.logs*. **You should only use this in console.logs** (and you don't have to) - it just gives the log of objects and arrays a little cleaner look since the objects are *proxy objects* and otherwise will be logged as such.
+**Note**: As you can see below we are asking for the property *.js* in our *console.logs*. **You should only use this in console.logs and for checking properties that might be undefined** - it gives the log of objects and arrays a little cleaner look since the objects are *proxy objects* and otherwise will be logged as such.

 ```js
 async function doStuff() {